chanzuckerberg/happy/docs/configuration.md

 env: `HAPPY_PROJECT_ROOT`

 #### Happy Config Path
 A path to your happy project's configuration.
-Typically at `<happy_project_root>/.happy/config.json`.
+Typically, at `<happy_project_root>/.happy/config.json`.

 default: If we were able to determine `happy_project_root` we default to `<happy_project_root>/.happy/config.json`.